architest/git-example/git-commands.md

 git commit -m "Modifying .gitignore to exclude all .pyc files"
 ```

-10. Take a look at what is different from our last commit.
+11. Take a look at what is different from our last commit.
 In this case we want the diff of our most recent commit, and we can refer to it using **_HEAD_**
 ```
 git diff HEAD
 ```

-11. We can unstage files by using the `git reset` command
+12. We can unstage files by using the `git reset` command
 ```
 git reset octofamily/octodog.txt
 ```

-## Handle branches
+## Handling branches

 1. To see all branches
 ```